CitizenLabDotCo/documentation/docs/guides/start-contributing.md

 Do you want some feedback before submitting?
 Go to the [Discussions page](https://github.com/CitizenLabDotCo/citizenlab/discussions), and start a new discussion within the 'Show and tell' category.
 We will get back to you.

-## Testing
-_TO ADD: How to add tests for the new code_

 ## Submitting changes
-Please send a GitHub Pull Request to CitizenLab.
+Please send a GitHub Pull Request to Go Vocal.
 Split your work in 1 commit per feature that you've added or edited.
 Always write a clear log message for your commits that look like this: